The Story of the Young Slave Girl of Naaman who had Courage though she lived in Captivity

 She didn’t wait for her situation to change before choosing faith.

-She believed — right where she was — that God could do the impossible.
+She believed right where she was that God could do the impossible.

-You, too, can speak life into hopeless places.
+Speak life and blessing into hopeless places.

 Prayer 🙏